bertoverflow/Linux-Fake-Background-Webcam/DOCKER.md

 Note that on my machine the CPU-version can be used instantaneously while the GPU-version needs around 5 minutes until it is available (to be more precise: the bodypix-container).
-Also the GPU-version seems to be slower, so maybe there are things not correctly configured...
+However, the GPU-version is more potent when finally running.

 ## Configuration